microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/README.md

 ![Mastering GitHub Copilot for AI Paired Programming](./images/GitHub%20101%20-%20Curriculum%20v2.png)

 # Mastering GitHub Copilot for AI Paired Programming
-A 7 Lesson course teaching everything you need to know about harnessing GitHub Copilot and an AI Paired Programing resource.
+An 8 Lesson course teaching everything you need to know about harnessing GitHub Copilot and an AI Paired Programing resource.

 Unlock the power of collaborative coding with our comprehensive curriculum on Mastering GitHub Copilot for Paired Programming.
 This cutting-edge program seamlessly integrates AI-driven coding assistance through GitHub Copilot, empowering students to accelerate their coding skills in tandem with a partner.
 Over the course of 10 engaging hours, participants will navigate through essential setup procedures, leveraging Visual Studio Code and GitHub Copilot Chat for real-time collaboration.
 Dive deep into GitHub Copilot's autocompletion, customizable features, and advanced programming techniques, all while embracing AI-driven algorithms.
 From error handling to unit testing, this curriculum is tailored to instill best practices and enhance code quality.
 Immerse yourself in a transformative learning experience that fuses the latest AI technology with paired programming strategies, equipping you with the tools needed for success in today's dynamic software development landscape.